Cwanyo/AUOpenHouseAdmin/README.md

 # Description

-The application that allows authority to access and manage information.
+The application that allow authorities to access and manage information.

 # Features